stanford-ali/ali-site/README.md

 You must make sure that [your back end server is running](#Run-Back-End-Server-Only) before running the script or sending requests.
 This script will automatically send the post requests to the database.

 *Important to note: if you run this specific script more than once, you may run into uniqueness issues unless you clear the database beforehand.*

+# Setting Up Google Authorization

+The final step in ensuring that the web app works is to set up the Google sign in and authorization.
+You will need to use the Google Developers Console to create a project and get a client ID to use for the authorization.
+You can use the first few minutes of [this tutorial](https://youtu.be/KwOmVpd1DUA?t=231) to get your own client ID.

+Once you have your client ID, make sure that your front end server is whitelisted as an authorized JavaScript origin, and then replace the "client_id" field in <code>initializeGoogleSiginIn()</code> in <code>/client/src/App.js</code> to be your own client ID.
+And that's it!